-Nocturnal feeders that are prone to eating pepper plants include slugs, earwigs, and pepper weevils.
-However, weevils are most likely to deposit eggs, rather than chowing numerous holes in the plant.
+Nocturnal feeders prone to eating pepper plants include slugs, earwigs, and pepper weevils.
+However, weevils are likely to deposit eggs rather than chowing numerous holes in the plant.
 The hornworm is the smallest pest that does the most intense damage to pepper plants overnight.

 What are safe organic methods to stop pests from eating pepper plants?

 For crawling insects, applying food-grade diatomaceous earth can prevent crawling insects from reaching your plant.
 Bacillus thuringiensis (Bt) is a natural bacteria that won’t harm humans but will paralyze caterpillars when they eat it, helping to control hornworms on pepper plants.